Getting started with FOA Certification

 If you are preparing for a FOA exam, either taking a course from an FOA-approved school or directly from the FOA, you can study for the exam using the FOA "Fiber U" self study programs.
 These self-study programs use online references from the FOA websites to guide you through reading material and watching videos, then taking quizzes which should prepare you for the FOA exams.

-Getting Certified By The FOA
+The Process of Getting Certified By The FOA

 If you want to become FOA-Certified in fiber optics, there are several paths available.
 First you should understand how FOA Certifications work.
 Everyone who is FOA-Certified must begin with a CFOT and can then work toward higher level certifications.
 To get your CFOT, you must show extensive knowledge of fiber optics and skills in the practices common to the field.
 How you do this depends on whether you are currently working in the field or are just getting started.